Saydemr/PIWORKS/README.md

-IF YOU HAVE APPLIED TO PIWORKS INTERNSHIP PROGRAM, JUST QUIT THIS REPOSITORY NOW.

-PLEASE DO NOT COPY ANY CODE HERE!
-PLEASE DO NOT COPY ANY CODE HERE!
-PLEASE DO NOT LOOK AT THE LOGIC FLOW EITHER.

-VERY INTELLIGENT AND VERY SLOW ALGORITHM TO DO THE FOLLOWING.
 Very intelligent and somewhat slow algorithm to do the following.

 You will have an orthogonal triangle input from a file and you need to find the maximum sum of the numbers according to given rules below;